 Need immediate training or a customized experience that addresses what’s important to you?
 Contact us to learn more about our offerings and to customize an experience for your organization.

-- DEI-centered executive coaching: Nonprofit HR’s approach to executive coaching is aimed at ensuring that leaders are able to effectively interact with colleagues who represent the various dimensions of diversity.
+- EDIJ-centered executive coaching: Nonprofit HR’s approach to executive coaching is aimed at ensuring that leaders are able to effectively interact with colleagues who represent the various dimensions of diversity.
 We ensure that executives are able to lead from a posture of inclusivity and that they are attuned to the needs of populations that are oftentimes marginalized in the workplace.
 This begins with an assessment of the executive’s leadership style and an exercise to explore unconscious bias.
-We thought partner with executives to help them arrive at their own conclusions around the importance of being an effective leader with a focus on equity, diversity, and inclusion in the workplace.
-DEI executive coaching sessions are provided in 1-hour increments on a monthly or semi-monthly basis.
+We thought partner with executives to help them arrive at their own conclusions around the importance of being an effective leader with a focus on equity, diversity, inclusion and justice in the workplace.
+EDIJ executive coaching sessions are provided in 1-hour increments on a monthly or semi-monthly basis.

 - Diversity prioritization within retained search: At Nonprofit HR, we understand that executive search is not just a recruitment activity, but an opportunity to define your organization and the change it will drive for years to come.
 Our executive search process is collaborative and focused.
-With your organization’s specific goals in mind, and efforts rooted in DEI best practices, we work in partnership with you to find the best, most qualified executives to lead your mission.
+With your organization’s specific goals in mind, and efforts rooted in EDIJ best practices, we work in partnership with you to find the best, most qualified executives to lead your mission.
 We cast a wide net to ensure that candidate pools are diverse, to include diversity in national origin, language, race, color, disability, ethnicity, gender, age, religion, sexual orientation, gender identity, socioeconomic status, veteran status, family structures, and differences of thought and life experiences.

 Reach out to us today to help you create a customized experience that addresses what’s important to you.